camorante/Company-Churn-Final/README.md

 ### Model Evaluation ###

 As we can see AdaBoost Classifier and Gradient Boosting Classifier are the best scoring models among the others, but they have a big problem, they are in overfitting which I dismissed them as good predictors to use in the production environment.
-Random Forest Classifier is a clear candidate to be released in production as it is fast to train and has a good score, SVM is discarded as it has too long training times.
+Random Forest Classifier is a clear candidate to be released in production as it is fast to train and has a good score, SVM has a good F1 score but is discarded as it has too long training times.

-The use of neural networks is discarded since these networks need a larger amount of data to perform well than what we have available at the moment.
+The use of neural networks is discarded since these networks need a larger amount of data to perform well than what we have available at the moment and were modeled only for the purpose of testing and comparison.

 ![](images/fig4.png)